Catalino Macaraig Jr.: Return to government

-In 1986, the EDSA Revolution began, resulting in Ferdinand Marcos being deposed and replaced by Corazon C. Aquino as President of the republic.
+In 1986, the People Power Revolution began, resulting in Marcos being deposed and replaced by Corazon Aquino as President of the republic.
 By March 1987, President Aquino had drafted Macaraig into her cabinet as Deputy Executive Secretary.
 Macaraig had been highly recommended by Aquino's first Executive Secretary, Joker Arroyo.

 In September 1987, President Aquino reorganized her Cabinet after a coup attempt against her administration.
 She replaced Joker Arroyo with Macaraig as Executive Secretary.

 In Philippine government, the position of Executive Secretary is "the most important office under the Chief Executive and is considered a department in itself.
 The Executive Secretary—often referred to as the "Little President"—handles the official relations of the President with all other department and instrumentalities of the government.
 He holds a very vital position.
 He is often called upon to represent the person of the president in official acts and ceremonies.
 He also acts as the head of the bureaus and offices not under any departments of the government and placed under the supervision of the Office of the President."

 Macaraig was President Aquino's longest-serving among her five Executive Secretaries during her six-year term.
 In his over three years as Executive Secretary, Macaraig was regarded as one of Aquino's Cabinet secretaries who diligently and with integrity fulfilled their duties to the office, the president, and the country, such that he was considered by some people to be a hero.

 Despite concurrently holding top posts in the country's biggest corporations at one time or another (among these, he was Chairman of Philippine National Oil Company, Philippine Airlines and Philippine National Bank), Macaraig never took advantage of his positions for personal gain.

 On December 26, 1990, shortly after Macaraig stepped down as Executive Secretary, President Aquino conferred upon him one of the highest awards her office could bestow, the Philippine Legion of Honor, Degree of Commander.
 President Aquino's citation includes the following:

 "In recognition for his outstanding and meritorious services rendered to the Republic of the Philippine in the span of thirty years, culminating in his three-year tenure as Executive Secretary of the Office of the President.
 For his steadfast leadership and action at the time of grave danger to our democratic institutions where he successfully, courageously, and quietly coordinated the task of saving the republic…For his exemplary efforts and zeal, and for pursuing the national interest and ensuring that the presidency and the people are served, foregoing credit for himself…For a record of honesty and integrity worthy of emulation."